christosponirakos/JavaExercises/README.md

 # JavaExercises
-Exercises in Java from the coding bootcamp afdemp.com
+Exercises in Java from a coding bootcamp